Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 Accommodation on Koh Yao Noi

 Once you are on the island you are going to need somewhere to rest your head.
-We opted for the “Koh Yao Beach Bungalows” (Location), a comfy midrange option with nice beds and hot showers.
-Although more than we would typically spend, these bungalows were in a great location, literally opposite the beach, and each bungalow also had a nice outside space to sit and chill out on in the evenings.
-As we were with some friends at this point, it was definitely worth the extra to have a nice comfy place in such a good location.
+We opted for the “Koh Yao Beach Bungalows”, a comfy midrange option with nice beds and hot showers.
+Although more than we would typically spend, these bungalows were in a great location, literally opposite the beach.
+Each bungalow had a private bathroom as well as a nice outside space to sit and chill out on in the evenings.
+As we were with some friends at this point, it was definitely worth the extra money to have a nice comfy place in such a good location.

-Our accommodation, as we are sure all others would too, offered scooter rental and help with day trips and onward travel.
+The accommodation, as we are sure all others would as well, offered scooter rental and help with day trips and onward travel.
 The scooters cost 250 baht per day (£5.86 or $7.29) plus petrol when you needed it.

 As with most of the Thai islands you can go as upmarket or budget with accommodation as you want.
 We would recommend staying on the south east of the island as this had a great combination of beaches, restaurants and bars all within walking distance.